DaMartisan/Instructions_for_Git/Readme.md

 3. Enter the command to set the Git email address: git config --global user.email "your_email"

-_Replace "your_email" with your Git email address._
+_Replace "your-email" with your Git email address._